 The Beosound A1 lives up to the expectations.
 The folks at T3 found the battery life to plummet to just 80% even after playing music for 8 hours.
 The best part is that you can see the remaining charge on the companion app.

 Interestingly, the Marshal Emberton speaker also sports a pretty good battery life.
 For the record, it is rated at 20 hours.
 The folks at Sound Guys tested this speaker and found it to last around 13 hours and 48 minutes in moderate volume.

 On the upside, it comes with a fast charge mechanism, and a simple 20-minute charge will give you enough juice to play sound for 5 hours.

 Now, let’s address the elephant in the room—Audio Performance.
 The Bang & Olufsen Besound A1 doesn’t disappoint in this aspect.
 For one, it delivers a pretty loud volume for its size.
 Secondly, it delivers dynamic audio with intense bass.
 And it’s a delight to listen to instrument-heavy and bass-heavy songs in this one.

-It doesn’t disappoint in the Bluetooth Codec department.
+Interestingly, it doesn’t disappoint in the Bluetooth Codec department.
 For now, it supports both AAC and AptX (adaptive) Bluetooth codecs.
 And if you must know, these codecs are a tad rare in this price category.

 Marshal speakers are known to deliver good audio, and this one is no exception.
 It delivers a full-sounding bass and is loud for its size.
 However, it lacks a little in the audio department, especially if you look for the details.